cn4218/CFGProject/GROUP_PROJECT.md

 2.

 							In Progress:

 TASK:

 1. Db_Utils & Config for users & routes pythoon file for users to be completed.

-2.
+2. Db_Utils & Config for wish list.

 PRIORITY:

 1. High

-2.
+2. High

 TEAM MEMBER:

 1. Nikita

+2. Nasian

 NOTES:

 1. Almost done with User Db_Utils & Config.
 I had to re-do the connector script this week and so it's very important that this is completed this weekend.
 And I hope to get the routes done early next week so me & my sub-group can move onto working on the wishlist aspect of our app.

-In Progress:

-TASK:
-1. Db_Utils & Config for wish list.
-2.

-PRIORITY:
-1. High
-2.

-TEAM MEMBER:
-1. Nasian

-NOTES:
-1. I completed my SQL databases this week, starting this but want to have a first draft of this done by the weekend so we can get an MVP (minimal viable product)
+2. I completed my SQL databases this week, starting this but want to have a first draft of this done by the weekend so we can get an MVP (minimal viable product)

 Assigned but not Started: